-Given the nature of our business, our operations inevitably cause air and noise pollution, safety issues and inconvenience to participants and the neighbouring communities.
+Our operations inevitably cause air and noise pollution, safety issues and inconvenience to the employees and the neighbouring communities when performing foundation and site formation work.
 We acknowledge our responsibilities towards the potential adverse environmental impacts associated with our business operations which include project tendering and daily operations in our office and at our construction sites and integrate environmental consideration into our decision-making processes.

 To demonstrate our commitment to environmental management, we have established an environmental management system and developed an environmental management manual in accordance with ISO14001:2015.
-To meet the ISO14001:2015 requirements, the Group has developed environmental management policies and procedures to improve its ability to efficiently identify, minimise, prevent and manage environmental impact as it arises, thereby reduced the associated risks.
-The Group also communicates its environmental policies to all its employees, sub-contractors and suppliers to ensure that they comply with these policies and to encourage them to apply good environmental practices and improve performance.
+To meet the ISO14001:2015 requirements, the Group has developed environmental management policies and procedures to improve its ability to efficiently identify, minimise, prevent and manage negative environmental impact as it arises, thereby reduced the associated risks.
+The Group also communicates its environmental policies to all its employees, subcontractors and suppliers to ensure that they comply with these policies and to encourage them to apply good environmental practices and improve performance.